Gemma Collins: Media presence

 Collins has been a subject of press and tabloid attention since she first began appearing on The Only Way Is Essex in 2011.
 Her battle with her weight is something that has been widely documented throughout her career, however she has been consistently praised for her confidence, and has promoted body positivity and encouraged women to love themselves no matter what their size.

 Collins has a large following on social media, having amassed over 2 million followers on Instagram and over 1 million on Twitter.
 Such is her popularity, she is often paid to promote products and businesses on her pages and can earn up to £75,000 in one day from social media posts.
 Collins has stated that she only endorses products that she believes in.

 Collins is widely known for her diva meltdowns and recognisable catchphrases during her appearances on television and in the media, and as a result became the subject of numerous internet memes.
 She was branded the "meme queen" by the BBC whilst Peter Robinson of The Guardian described her as a "social media powerhouse who has literally made a meme out of mispronouncing the word meme".

-Collins is a staple of "hun subculture".
+Collins is a staple of the "hun subculture" and has been regarded as the "Queen of Huns".
 Her popularity within the LGBT community has seen her make various appearances at nightclubs and events including G-A-Y and Glitterbomb.
+In June 2023, she performed at the Mighty Hoopla event in Brockwell Park.
+In July 2024, Collins attended a Belfast Pride event as part of BPerfect Cosmetics Rave 4 Pride, in which she judged a talent competition and attempted DJing.
 She is the most frequently impersonated celebrity on the Snatch Game on RuPaul's Drag Race UK, having been portrayed by Cheryl Hole and Kitty Scott-Claus in the first and third series respectively.